What is OVERTRAINING?

 IS YOUR WORKOUT, WORKING OUT FOR YOU?

-Chances are, if you’ve been feeling the above-mentioned conditions for a while now, despite hitting the gym and sweating it out every day of the week, then you must have also come across the term ‘Overtraining’.
+Chances are if you’ve been feeling the above-mentioned conditions, despite hitting the gym and sweating it out every day of the week.
+Then you must have also come across the term ‘Overtraining’.
 If you haven’t yet, then it is about time you got to know about the perils of going to the gym a bit too religiously!

 Since early childhood, we have all been conditioned to the idea that the harder you work, the bigger the results.
 When it comes to our body, however, it is possible that in the frenzy of achieving bulky results, we work way too hard on our body to the point where the body starts reversing from the desired results.